Redmond startup powers all-electric first flight of a Cessna turboprop

 Two Seattle-area aviation companies were behind the airplane’s 30-minute-long, all-electric first flight at Moses Lake.
 MagniX, a startup based in Redmond, designed the light electric motor.
 AeroTEC, a Seattle-based aerospace engineering and certification company, modified the airplane.

 The flight does not herald the near-term introduction of all-electric, passenger-carrying Cessnas.
 The cabin of the plane was obstructed by two tons of lithium-ion batteries and cooling equipment, with little room for passengers.
-It certainly wasn’t a cabin set-up that would make any sense commercially.
+It certainly wasn’t a cabin setup that would make any sense commercially.

 “Yeah, I couldn’t fit a person in that aircraft.
 There was not even an attempt to put the batteries in a more convenient place,” said MagniX CEO Roei Ganzarski.
-“This specific e-Caravan was designed as a flying test bed.”
+“This specific eCaravan was designed as a flying test bed.”

-The flight proves that a plane this size can be powered by an electric motor.
+The flight proves a plane this size can be powered by an electric motor.

 It’s a step toward MagniX’s future vision of all-electric, zero-emission flights becoming the norm on a range of small commuter aircraft.

-Rather than wait for some futuristic vertical take-off air taxis that other startups are proposing, Garsanski envisions retrofitting MagniX’s electric system on existing small fixed-wing planes to replace their gas-powered propulsion systems.
+Rather than wait for some futuristic vertical takeoff air taxis other startups are proposing, Ganzarski envisions retrofitting MagniX’s electric system on existing small fixed-wing planes to replace their gas-powered propulsion systems.

 The target market is planes that fly regional routes out of smaller airports, carrying 5 to 12 people distances from 50 to 500 miles.

-The Moses Lake flight follows a similar first flight in Vancouver, BC, last December of a modified de Havilland Canada DHC-2 Beaver seaplane powered by the same MagniX 750-horsepower motor.
+The Moses Lake flight follows a similar first flight in Vancouver, B. C, last December of a modified de Havilland Canada DHC-2 Beaver seaplane powered by the same MagniX 750-horsepower motor.

 Because these and similarly sized airplanes are certified by the Federal Aviation Administration (FAA) for commercial flights, getting a modified e-plane model certified should be faster than certifying some all-new electric airplane design.